 The Foundation awarded $300,000 to hire RiverScape’s first planners and help revitalize downtown Dayton’s riverfront to bring families and tourists back downtown.

 1999 | Foundation’s Diversity Task Force Was Created

 In 1999, The Dayton Foundation convened a 33-person Diversity Task Force to study and develop a plan to bring the issues of diversity and inclusion to the forefront of the Greater Dayton Region.
 Emeritus Governing Board Member John E. Moore, Sr., chaired this Foundation leadership initiative.^ top of page

 The Foundation launched a new Out-of-School Youth Program to provide alternative educational programs for area youth deemed lost to the school system.

-In the early 2000s, Michael M. Parks became the third president to lead The Dayton Foundation and continues to lead the Foundation in its current phase.
+In 2002, Michael M. Parks became the third president to lead The Dayton Foundation and continues to lead the Foundation in its current phase.

 2002 | Foundation Thirteenth in the Nation in Grants Paid Out